Welcome to today's edition of the Rush 24-7 podcast.

 We're not catching anybody.

-We've spent more than four billion taxpayer dollars that we don't have for naked body scanners that cannot detect non-metal explosives.
+The screeners, we've spent more than $4 billion taxpayer dollars that we don't have for naked body scanners that cannot detect non-metal explosives.

 If I'm misidentifying this, please, I'm not doing it on purpose.